 “We are committed to making instruments that produce highly accurate measurements of in vivo tissues, and that operate with smooth and efficient workflows.
 Our customers don’t want to spend their time learning to be sonographers – they care about the biology and don’t want the instrumentation to get in the way.
 Dr. Czernuszewicz’s recent publication and collaboration with the UNC Chapel Hill team demonstrates the Vega’s ability to deliver on that commitment.”

-The open access article is available for download from the publisher’s website.
+The article is available for viewing on the publisher’s website.